msbemba/microsoft-365-docs/microsoft-365/security/defender/prerequisites.md

 - Microsoft Defender for Identity
 - Microsoft Defender for Cloud Apps
 - Defender for Office 365 (Plan 2)
+- Microsoft Defender for Endpoint is available as an add-on to Microsoft 365 Business Premium when purchased from a [Microsoft Cloud Solution Provider](https://partner.microsoft.com/membership/cloud-solution-provider/find-a-provider).

 For more information, [view the Microsoft 365 Enterprise service plans](https://www.microsoft.com/licensing/product-licensing/microsoft-365-enterprise).